jjoshkaplan/jjoshkaplan.github.io/_posts/2025-04-19-annual-x-salaries.md

    title="Cross-League Team Spend by Year" %}

 The plot above presents each league in a distinct color, using box-and-whisker plots to visualize the distribution of team payrolls.
 These plots are particularly effective for highlighting spread and central tendency in financial data.
-The “box” represents the interquartile range (the middle 50% of teams), the horizontal line within the box indicates the median, and the “whiskers” extend to capture the outer 50% of values, providing insight into outliers and variability.
+ - The “box” represents the interquartile range (the middle 50% of teams)
+ - The horizontal line within the box indicates the median
+ - The “whiskers” extend to capture the outer 50% of values, providing insight into outliers and variability.

 This plot reveals that **MLB teams exhibit the widest range in payrolls** over the past decade, with a significant gap between the highest and lowest spenders.
 In contrast, **NFL teams operate within a much narrower spending band** due to the enforcement of a hard salary cap and floor.
 Notably, NFL team spending began the period near the MLB median but has since surpassed it.

 Meanwhile, **NBA payrolls started below** both the MLB’s interquartile range and the lowest-spending NFL teams.
 However, over time, NBA spending has **increased substantially**, with many teams now exceeding the median payroll of their MLB counterparts.